French Press

 1

-Warm up your empty French Press by rinsing it with very hot water.
-This helps maintain the temperature while brewing for best extraction.
+Fill your kettle with filtered water and heat to just off-the-boil.
+Preheat your empty French Press by rinsing it with hot water.
+This helps maintain the temperature while brewing.
+Discard the rinse water.

 2

-Measure out 56g (about 8 Tablespoons) of coffee and grind it as coarse as breadcrumbs.
+Measure out 56g (about 8 Tablespoons) of your favorite Stumptown coffee and grind it coarse like breadcrumbs.
+Add the ground coffee to the French Press, shaking it gently to level the grounds.
+Zero your scale if using.

 3